Italy's clash with the euro may just be getting started

-Relief among investors that two Italian populist parties failed to form a government has quickly given way to concerns that they could turn new elections later this year into a vote on the future of the euro.
+Relief among investors that Italian populists had failed to form a government quickly gave way on Monday to concerns that new elections could become a vote on the future of the euro.

-Italian President Sergio Mattarella on Sunday refused to accept the nomination of a euroskeptic finance minister, prompting the anti-establishment Five Star Movement and far-right League party to give up trying to form an administration.
+Italian President Sergio Mattarella on Sunday refused to accept the nomination of a euroskeptic finance minister, prompting the anti-establishment Five Star Movement and far-right League party to give up trying to form an administration, at least for now.

+The euro edged higher early Monday along with Italian stocks and government bonds.
+They had come under heavy pressure in recent weeks because of fears that the populist parties' program of €100 billion ($118 billion) in tax cuts and spending pledges could leave Italy in breach of rules governing the European currency.

 "Mattarella has made it clear that he will not allow any policy that could put Italy on a slippery slope towards a major confrontation with the [European Union] that could potentially jeopardize Italy's euro membership," wrote Holger Schmieding, chief economist at Berenberg bank, in a research note on Monday.

-The euro edged higher early Monday along with Italian stocks and government bonds.
-They had come under heavy pressure in recent weeks because of fears that the populist parties' program of €100 billion ($118 billion) in tax cuts and spending pledges could trigger a financial crisis in the heavily indebted nation and the wider eurozone.

-But those gains evaporated quickly as markets focused on an uncertain future for Italy, a founding member of the euro currency and its third largest economy.
+But the market gains evaporated quickly as investors focused on an uncertain future for Italy, a founding member of the euro currency and its third largest economy.

-The main Italian stock market index was down by about 2% in early afternoon trading.
+The main Italian stock market index was down by about 2.5% in late afternoon trading.

 "The electoral process is back to square one with a lot of ill will," said Kit Juckes, a currency strategist at Societe Generale.
 "New elections are now more likely ... and the election itself is in danger of turning into a de facto referendum on euro membership."